pedriterman/Sony-Framework-Remaster/README.md

 Made by Zenith, Sony Apps Enabler is a ported version of Sony devices' framework files for any Android device.
 This tricks Play Store into recognizing your Android as a Sony device and therefore, allowing you to install and update Sony devices specific apps directly from Play Store.
 For more info, please check the [original thread here.](https://forum.xda-developers.com/android/software-hacking/mod-sony-apps-enabler-install-sony-apps-t3590477)

+This is just a remaster version that works with the last Magisk manager.
+It also has some extras.

 **By using this module, you're able to use the following Sony apps:**
    * Music
    * Album